Sarah

 Sarah is appointed to the Attorney General’s C Panel of Junior Counsel to the Crown and is frequently instructed to advise and represent government departments and agencies, including HMRC, the Insolvency Service, the Official Receiver and the Secretary of State for Business, Energy and Industrial Strategy.

-• Committal proceedings, led by Romie Tager QC, arising out of a civil fraud and misrepresentation claim involving a multi-million pound property investment scheme.
+• Committal proceedings, led by Romie Tager KC, arising out of a civil fraud and misrepresentation claim involving a multi-million pound property investment scheme.

 • Acting as sole Counsel in relation to a fraudulent and negligent misrepresentation, breach of contract and tracing claim arising out of an investment of nearly £700,000 in a property development project.